robpc/logger/README.md

 # @robpc/logger

-Simple logger library for use in node and the browser.
+Simple logging library for use in node and the browser.
 Intended to be a extremely light-weight version, has only one file and no dependencies.

+## Installation

+    npm install --save @robpc/logger

 ## Usage